Not an American user?

 DescriptionThe late martial arts hero features in this platform game, with the aim of reaching a wizard in an underground lair, defeat of whom can offer him untold wealth.

 In each area you must collect the many strategically-placed lanterns before exiting through the newly-revealed passageway.
 Some rooms also have escalator-type sections to run along, and the standard (although slightly illogical in this context) ladders.
+There are 20 areas to be completed.

 There are lots of hazards to avoid by either walking round or jumping - walls of electrical charge and exploding bushes for example.